 - You qualify for the U.S. Department of Defense Student Loan Repayment Program.

 Under discretionary forbearance, your loan servicer decides whether or not you qualify.
-You may be eligible if have financial difficulties, medical expenses or report another acceptable reason.
+You may be eligible if you have financial difficulties, medical expenses or another acceptable reason.

 If you’re facing a short-term emergency, such as a job loss, forbearance can give you much-needed relief while you get back on track.
 By getting your payments reduced or eliminated for a short time, you can get your finances in order without falling behind on your loans.

 Interest continues to accrue — or capitalize — on your loans when you’re in forbearance, regardless of your loan type.
 That will add to the cost of your loans and make it harder to become debt-free.

 It can also be tempting to regularly reapply for forbearance rather than looking into long-term affordability strategies, like signing up for income-driven repayment.
 But for short stretches of time, forbearance is still a smarter option than not making payments and risking student loan default.